Metal Stamping

 Assembly

 Prototier can also provide assembly services to complete your stamping project and eliminate the need to ship parts between multiple suppliers.
+We currently offer the following assembly and joining services:

 • Staking

-• Clinch-Nut and Fastener Installation
+• Clinch-Nut & Fastener Installation

-• MIG & TIG Welding
+• MIG Welding